-- 1. Students are responsible for the proper care of all books, equipment, supplies and furniture supplied by the school. - 2.
-Students who disfigure property, break windows or do other damage to school property or equipment will be required to pay for the damage done or replace the item. - 3.
+- 2. Students who disfigure property, break windows or do other damage to school property or equipment will be required to pay for the damage done or replace the item.
+School policies regarding destruction of school property will apply. - 3.
 School-issued items that are stolen or damaged from unlocked lockers are the responsibility of the student to whom they were issued.
 Students must pay all fines before they can receive school publications and final grades.